 All treatment options have risks and side effects.
 The right choice for you will depend on several things, including your age, how bad your symptoms are, and whether you're planning to become pregnant in the near future.

 For women with endometriosis-related infertility, surgery to remove areas of endometriosis may improve the chances of becoming pregnant.
-If this is not successful, assisted reproduction with in vitro fertilization is often the next step.
+If this is not successful, assisted reproduction, such as with in vitro fertilization, can be considered.